Linear Circuit Analysis

 Numerical solution

-Being able to solve systems of linear equations numerically is important because it usualy allows us to find the solution of the system relatively fast, without having to solve the equations by hand.
+Solving systems of linear equations numerically is important because it allows us to find the solution of the system relatively fast, without having to solve the equations by hand.
 Engineering students should be familiar with using hand calculators such as TI-84 to solve systems of linear equations.
-In addition, common software such as Matlab, Python, Mathamtica, Maple, Maxima, etc. can also be used to solve systems of linear equations.
-Below we give examples of how to solve a system of linear equations using Python and Matlab.
+In addition, common software such as Matlab, Python, Mathematica, Maple, Maxima, etc. can also be used to solve systems of linear equations.

 Systems of linear equations with real coefficients